Abu Dhabi at a Glance

 In the past few years, many large corporations and international companies have relocated their business to Abu Dhabi.
 Expats with specialized knowledge and good language skills often find work with these companies.

 However, thorough research is a necessary prerequisite for working in Abu Dhabi.
-Embassies and consulates can provide further information and advice to prepare expats for their job search abroad.
+Embassies and consulates can provide further information and advice to prepare you for your job search abroad.
 As both Arabic and English are spoken in business, expats need to be fluent in at least one of these languages beforehand.

 Looking for a Job

 A good place to start is the job site of the government of Abu Dhabi, where companies can recruit employees.
-Expats can also make use of this resource to find open positions in the emirate and conduct a comprehensive job search.
+If you are hoping to work in Abu Dhabi, you can also make use of this resource to find open positions in the emirate and conduct a comprehensive job search.

 In addition to that, different government entities advertise open positions directly on their websites.
 The Ministry of Presidential Affairs’ website offers an e-recruitment service (in Arabic) for submitting applications.

-Expats who feel that their Arabic is not sufficient to use this system can apply the old-fashioned way and turn in their CV and application documents (passport, family book, academic and educational certificates, work experience) at the local Reception Office.
+If you feel that your Arabic is not sufficient to use this system can apply the old-fashioned way and turn in their CV and application documents (passport, family book, academic and educational certificates, work experience) at the local Reception Office.